hemantasapkota/hemantasapkota.github.io/_src/content/posts/selecting-a-go-web-framework.md

 Conceptually, It's similar to Express-JS, which the main reason why I went with it.

 ## Sample Code - Martini + LevelDB ##
-Here's a sample code from one of my projects using Martini and GoLang.

 ```
 package main